 Day 6: Trek from Danphe Kanga to Chautha: We begin with a nice, gentle descent along a stream.
 The descent soon becomes steeper as we battle through firs, birch, walnut, and bamboo forests.
-Its then time to start a serious climb that passes an overhanging rock which provides a cure-all mineral that the area is famed for.
+It’s then time to start a serious climb that passes an overhanging rock that provides a cure-all mineral that the area is famed for.
 We continue uphill to Bhadra, before one final descent to our night destination.
 Breakfast, Lunch, Dinner with an overnight stay in a tent camp

 Day 7:Trek from Chautha to Dhoti: We continue along the same stream, but begin uphill today on our way to Bhulbule, the entrance to The Rara National Park.
 We continue on our uphill trek towards Lagna Pass, marked with chortens and multi-colored prayer flags.
 We then head downhill, scaling our way through spruce forests, before the path begins to level out and we reach the settlement of Dhoti where we will rest for the evening.
 Breakfast, Lunch, Dinner with an overnight stay in a tent camp

 Day 8: Trek from Dhoti to Rara Lake: Today is a short and pleasant trek as we take in the delights of the north.
 We begin by traversing a steep north-facing slope and cross a number of fields on our way down to a small stream.
 After crossing a bridge we climb up to the Thakuri village of Jhyari, and after a little break continue to steadily climb up through cedar forests and follow the trail along the northern side of the Rara Lake.
 Breakfast, Lunch, Dinner with an overnight stay in a tent camp

 Day 9: Explore around Rara Lake: Today is a joy as we take a break from trekking and regain our strength in some of the world’s most beautiful surroundings.
 Rara Lake is the largest freshwater lake in Nepal.
 Explore this remote region that keeps the crystal waters pristine and scared.
 It’s the perfect environment for flora and fauna alike to thrive so there’s a lot to marvel at.
 Breakfast, Lunch, Dinner with an overnight stay in a tent camp